Bennett's tree-kangaroo: Description

 Like other tree-kangaroos it has longer forelimbs and shorter hindlimbs than terrestrial kangaroos and a long bushy tail.
 It is mostly dark brown above and lighter fawn on chin, throat and lower abdomen.
 The forehead and muzzle are greyish.
 The feet and hands are black.
 The tail has a black patch at the base and a light patch on the upper part.
 The ears are short and rounded.

 Habitat

 This very elusive (or "cryptic") tree-kangaroo is found in both mountain and lowland tropical rain forests south of Cooktown, Queensland to just north of the Daintree River; an area of only about 70 by 50 km.
 It is also occasionally found in sclerophyll woodlands.
 It lives almost completely on the leaves of a wide range of rainforest trees, notably Heptapleurum actinophyllum (the umbrella tree), vines, ferns and various wild fruits.

 Diet

 The Bennett's tree-kangaroo is a herbivore.
 It mostly eats leaves off 33 different plant species.

-Now that it is rarely hunted by Aboriginal Australians, its main predators are pythons and the dingo.
+Now that it is rarely hunted by Aboriginal Australians, its main predators are Australian scrub pythons and the dingo.
 It is thought to be the closest tree-kangaroo to the ancestral form.